Why Business Applies Sentiment Analysis? 5 Successful Examples

 An excellent example of how to use sentiment analysis for brand building and monitoring is KFC.
 For a while, KFC was stuck in the past, while the competition was moving ahead and reinventing themselves with the narratives of healthy food and feel-good experiences.

 So, instead of trying to establish themselves in the crowded niche, KFC had chosen to use the ubiquitous power of the brand.
 KFC started riding on the waves memes and pop culture iconography (most recently by using RoboCop to promote the newest product) to instill the brand’s value proposition.

 This approach generates natural traction around the brand that is augmented by the pop culture reference.
 As a result, users engage with the brand and ultimately are led to engage with the product down the line.
 You have to react and adapt almost instantly, which is where sentiment analysis kicks in.

-The method combines social media monitoring and campaign management that involves:
+The method combines sentiment analysis in social networks monitoring and campaign management that involves:

 - Performance monitoring with aspect-based sentiment analysis to point out the specific elements of the presentation

 - Topic mining to extract new ideas and variations.

 This creates a loop which perpetuates the campaign’s proceedings.

 Due to the nature of the marketing campaign, the users are actively involved in commenting or reacting to the ad content.
 In turn, this generates further ideas for the development of the campaign.

 - KFC brand is constantly present in the media landscape and that presence guarantees the steady growth of the reach and ultimately the market share.

 Apart from the brand perception and customer opinion exploration, market research is probably the most prominent field of sentiment analysis application.